 5. Tracking CLV manually with spreadsheets

 Manual tracking breaks at scale.
 By the time you've exported, cleaned, and calculated, the data is stale.
-Purpose-built tools automate CLV tracking and update in real time.
+Purpose-built analytics tools automate CLV tracking and update in real time.

 Tools for tracking customer lifetime value on TikTok Shop